 7. “There’s nothing else that will help with your PCOS.”
 Natasha W., Shoalhaven, Australia

-She had endometriosis, low progesterone, cervical stenosis and a bicornuate uterus, none of which the doctor diagnosed. ( And, there are absolutely ways to treat these issues).
+She had endometriosis, low progesterone, cervical stenosis and a bicornuate uterus, none of which the doctor diagnosed. ( And, there are often ways to help treat these issues).

 8. “You are just asking to get raped and pregnant if you go to college without birth control.”Sarah R., Strasburg, CO